Meet Alexis.

 My goal is to help you feel confident choosing foods that support your well-being, without external rules, tracking, or pressure.
 If you’re looking for a restrictive plan or detailed macro breakdown, my approach may not be the best fit.
 If you’re seeking a supportive, trauma-informed, weight-inclusive space to rebuild a more peaceful relationship with food and your body, you’re absolutely in the right place.

-Yes, absolutely.
+• Yes, absolutely.
 You’re welcome here whether you’re currently taking a GLP-1 medication or beginning to transition off of it.
+However, our work together will not focus on weight loss.

 GLP-1 medications can significantly change how your body experiences hunger, fullness, and digestion.
-Because of this, it’s easy to unintentionally eat too little or miss out on important nutrients, especially protein, fiber, and certain vitamins and minerals.
-Over time, this can increase the risk of muscle loss, fatigue, constipation, or other side effects that impact how you feel day to day.
+Because of this, it’s easy to unintentionally eat too little or miss out on important nutrients.
+Over time, this can increase the risk of muscle loss, fatigue, constipation, or other side effects that impact how you feel day-to-day.

 Our work together will focus on helping you stay nourished and cared for during this process.
 My goal is to help you feel steady, well-supported, and confident in caring for yourself, no matter where you are in your journey with the medication.